reymarcflores3hesoyam/CCM101-Flores_Reymarc/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 AWS

 ### Recommendation
-AWS is a suitable choice for a startup because it provides many cloud services that can support a growing mobile application.
-The startup can begin with smaller resources and scale them as the number of users increases.
-AWS also provides services for computing, storage, and databases.
-This can help the company manage costs while preparing for future growth.
+I would recommend AWS for this startup because it has many services that can be used to build and support a mobile application.
+The company can start with the resources it needs and increase them as the number of users grows.
+AWS also has services for computing, storage, and databases.
+This makes it a good option for a startup that needs to manage its budget while preparing for future growth.

 ### Recommended Services
 - Amazon EC2